 - Chicken Piccata

 - 6 bone-in, skin on, chicken thighs (about 2 1/4 pounds)

 - 8 ounces whole cremini mushrooms , stems removed, quartered

-- 1 medium yellow bell pepper , cut into 1-inch pieces
+- 1 medium yellow bell pepper , seeds and ribs removed, cut into 1-inch pieces

 - 1 medium carrot , peeled, cut into thin rounds

 - 15 ounce can diced tomatoes with garlic and oregano , undrained

 - 1/2 teaspoon black pepper

 - Warm olive oil in a large skillet over medium-high heat.
 Once shimmering, sprinkle chicken with some salt and pepper and add to the hot pan, skin side down.
 Cook for 3 minutes until golden; flip and cook for 3 minutes more.
 Transfer to a plate and keep warm.

 - Add the mushrooms, bell pepper, and carrot, to the pan drippings; sauté for about 4 minutes until tender.
 Stir in the garlic and cook until fragrant, about 20 seconds.